Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 Functional safety (ASIL / IEC 61508 / medical).

 Cert-track subsystems where every microsecond of unbounded uncertainty becomes a documented mitigation.
-TDM gives you a hardware-native fault detector beyond ECC; bounded ISA gives you formal-EC evidence; the decoupled constant address space gives you regression stability across silicon revisions.
+TDM gives a hardware-native fault detector beyond ECC; bounded ISA gives formal-EC evidence; the decoupled constant address space gives regression stability across silicon revisions.

 Sovereign infrastructure.